 The National Drug Hotline at 1-844-289-0879 is available 24/7 throughout the year.
 You can call for yourself or your loved one.
 Seeking help for yourself or a friend or family member can make a big difference.

 Why should I call the hotline?

 Psychological stress at work, family problems, mental illness, health problems, and tangible sensations like smell or taste related to drugs can lead to extreme cravings.
-The patient does not realize that there is a possibility of auguring back into the influence of drugs.
+The patient does not realize that there is a possibility of falling back under the influence of drugs.
 Any of these factors can interfere with accomplishing abstinence and increase the likelihood of relapse.
 In any case, research has shown that a determined interest in treatment is a significant factor in achieving the best recovery and can benefit even the most seriously addicted people.

 What questions can the hotline answer?